makersacademy/airport_challenge/README.md

 * Descriptions of libraries

-* Status and explanation of steps taken
+* Status and (if incomplete) explanation of steps taken to get to this stage.

 * Snippet of how to use in irb